Gumichan01/target-xplosion/README.md

 ## Compilation ##

+ The game depends on the LunatiX engine and TinyXML2.
+The TinyXML2 library is provided, but you need to generate the library file of the engine to compile the game.
+ These files are provided for the Windows version and can be used without any problems.
+Even though you can find an equivalent of that for Linux, there is no warranty of compilation success.

- First of all, please take a look on The LunatiX engine README.
+ Please take a look on The LunatiX engine README.
+The different libraries used by the engine must be installed.
+It is not necessay to do that on Windows, because all of them are provided.
-You just need to install the required libraries.

 To compile, you just need to execute the following command:
  *$make*